A brief history of the Westminster Confession of Faith

 History is ordained by God to His glory and the building up of the Church of Christ.
 On the 16th October 1555 as the fire was lit at the feet of the faithful Bishop Ridley his companion and good friend, bound to the stake next to him, Bishop Hugh Latimer uttered these astonishing words; “BE OF GOOD COMFORT, MASTER RIDLEY, AND PLAY THE MAN; WE SHALL THIS DAY LIGHT SUCH A CANDLE.
 BY GOD’S GRACE, IN ENGLAND, AS I TRUST SHALL NEVER BE PUT OUT.”9 Friends we need to pause here and take that in.
 Our freedom, liberty, prosperity, Reformed heritage and blessings of living within a Nation whose Constitution is based on the Law of God was all built upon such sacrifice and faith in God even to the point of persecution and death.
 Next time you sit in the comfort of your home and open the Bible in English, or when you walk the dog in peace, or when you go to work without persecution, or each Sunday and Wednesday when you attend our Church REMEMBER THE COST OF SUCH LIBERTY.
 It was bought with the pain and blood of many of our forefathers in the Reformed faith.

-Bloody Mary’s half sister, Elizabeth, who was the daughter of Henry the 8th and Anne Boleyn, ascended the throne as Queen of England in 1558.
-She disliked both the Papists, for they denied her legitimacy, and the Calvinists, because they criticized her Episcopacy!
-However, Elizabeth favored Protestantism with a hierarcichal/Episcopalian form of Church government.
-For political expediency and efficiency she returned Protestantism back to the Church of England; with a more Episcopalian liturgy and Church government.
+Bloody Mary’s half-sister, Elizabeth, who was the daughter of Henry the 8th and Anne Boleyn, ascended the throne as Queen of England in 1558.
+She disliked both the Papists, for they denied her legitimacy and the Calvinists because they criticised her Episcopacy!
+However, Elizabeth favoured Protestantism with a hierarchical/Episcopalian form of Church government.
+For political expediency and efficiency, she returned Protestantism back to the Church of England; with a more Episcopalian liturgy and Church government.
 In 1562, during Elizabeth’s reign, the 39 Articles were formed as the doctrinal standards of the Church of England.
 These articles were drawn up from the original 42 Articles written by Archbishop Cranmer and Bishop Ridley in 1551.10 The 39 Articles are principally Calvinistic in their outlook, regarding soteriology or doctrine of salvation.